WatchDogStudios/ApertureUI-Docs/apuidocs/docs/data_bindings/expressions.md

    - String.
 Eg. `'Play!'`.
 Always written using single quotes.
 3. Keyword. `true` or `false`.

 Operators read their arguments either as a `bool`, a `double`, or a `String`.
-Conversions are done implicitly when needed using the type conversion facilities in RmlUi.
+Conversions are done implicitly when needed using the type conversion facilities in APUI.

 #### Transform functions